-Okay so I have been reading reviews online for a product that gets a lot of crap because of the brand associated with it, but hear me out they aren’t actually terrible as a budget brand of diapers.
-Fitright ultra or super by Medline are awesome diapers that come in a lot more sizes than humanly possible and guess what?
+Okay so I have been reading reviews online for a product that gets a lot of crap because of the brand associated with it.
+Hear me out they aren’t actually terrible as a budget brand of diapers.
+Fitright ultra or super by Medline are awesome diapers.
+They come in a lot more sizes than humanly possible and guess what?
 I can literally flood them and yes of course they feel wet afterwards.
 There was a stupid amazon or yahoo review a couple months back that said they feel like wearing a wet sponge.

 Nope they aren’t bad for a budget brief with tabs.
 I’d say they are even better than depends and attends in some retrospects.
 They are cloth-backed but guess what if you don’t like cloth backed and are on a pinch they sell plastic pants that will make them plastic backed!
 Like seriously.
 10 bucks for 20 of them vs 30-40 for plastic backed ones.
 I bought three pairs of the whitest plastic pants out there on amazon for like 10 bucks and you can just hand wash and air dry.